-Academic scholarships recognise and reward academic excellence.
-It is not possible for parents to apply for an academic scholarship; all potential scholars are recommended to the Headmaster by the Panel and will be subsequently invited to attend academic scholarship interviews in the January of Year 6.
+Academic Scholarships recognise and reward academic excellence.
+It is not possible for parents to apply for an academic scholarship; all potential scholars are recommended to the Headmaster by the Panel and will be subsequently invited to attend an Academic Scholarship Interview on either Saturday 19 or 26 January 2019.
 During the Michaelmas Term, those pupils being recommended for an academic scholarship are invited to attend an optional weekly preparation session run by the Junior School Academic Deputy Head.